 #CANWNT #RiseHigher #Tokyo2020

 Canada are one of just five nations in the world that have qualified for each of the past four Women’s Olympic Football Tournaments.
-Canada are also the only nation in the world to reach the podium at both London 2012 and Rio 2016 in women’s football.
+Canada is also the only nation in the world to reach the podium at both London 2012 and Rio 2016 in women’s football.

 OLYMPIC MEDAL WINNERS & CONCACAF CHAMPIONS